Treatment for Aniridia (Aniridia Syndrome)

 Your child will need regular eye exams by a pediatric ophthalmologist.
 This is a doctor who specializes in treating eye problems in children.
 The doctor will look for changes in your child’s vision and signs of problems.

 Your child may need special glasses.
 The glasses protect your child’s eyes from sunlight and injury.
-Glasses can also help correct loss of vision.
+Glasses can also help correct vision loss.
 As your child gets older, he or she may be able to wear special contact lenses.
 The contact lenses help to reduce glare and improve the look of the eyes.
 They may also improve vision.

 Your child may also need medicines, surgery, or other procedures.
 Some children may have surgery to replace the iris with an artificial one.